dmhrpr/send-sysex/README.md

-# Send-Sysex
+# send-sysex
-Send a .syx file to a connected MIDI device using Python
+Send a .syx file to a connected MIDI device using Python.

+# Dependencies
+- mido
+- python-rtmidi